huggingface/blog/switch_transformers.md

 Expanding more, an MoE layer consists of a set of $n$ "expert networks" and a "gating network" (Switch Transformers refer this layer as the "router").
 The gating network selects a sparse combination of experts to process each input.
 Although training an MoE-based model will result in a larger model (more parameters), [experiments in Switch Transformers](https://arxiv.org/abs/2101.03961) showed that it is possible to drastically improve model performance for a given computational budget.

-[Switch Transformers](https://arxiv.org/pdf/2101.03961.pdf), based on MoE layers, we trained with up to 7x speedup in pre-training with the identical computational resources to train a T5-base and T5-large model.
+According to the authors, the [Switch Transformers](https://arxiv.org/pdf/2101.03961.pdf) was trained with up to 7x speedup in pre-training with the identical computational resources needed to train a T5-base and T5-large model.

 ## Switch Transformers in a nutshell